NYUBigDataProject/SparkClean/README.md

 Transform and Break linage

-1. Originally from Optimus.
-Fixed codes for fitting Python3.4
+1. Originally from [Optimus](https://github.com/ironmussa/Optimus).
+Fixed it for fitting Python3.4
 2. Use checkpoints for breaking lineage
 3. Provide lots of useful functions